ausmeyer/intro-biostats-epi/index.md

 --- &twocol
 ## Sensitivity and Specificity are critically important for all of medicine

-> - __These quantities are the defining characteristics of any clinical test__.
+> - __These are the defining characteristics of any clinical finding (e.g. history, physical, test, image)__.
-  - They do not depend on anything except the test.
+  - They do not depend on anything... they are intrinsic to the exam/test

 <br>